willyout/Android-Remote/README.md

 Android Remote
 ==============
-A simple server exchange data with a simple client.
+A Nodejs simple server exchange data with a simple Android client.